Safe Bike Commuting Secrets

 Light up your ride.
 For safety, and to make yourself more visible to drivers, use a white light on the front and a red one on the back.

 Dress comfortably.
 Sweat-wicking gear and something that provides a full range of motion without getting caught in your chain can do wonders for your commute.
+And as an extra tip, pack deodorant and body wipes if your office doesn't have a shower.

 The basket case.
 You know that basket on the front of kids’ bikes?
 You’re going to want one of those.
 Backpacks and bags are annoying while pedaling and can even get in your way.
 Whether you pick a rack on the back, panniers or a basket on the front, any choice provides a smarter way to carry your bags, groceries or even your extra-terrestrial buddy.